 With a primary focus on the real-estate and hotel & resort businesses, Mori Trust Group is also involved in a wide range of investment businesses (such as overseas investing and M&A).

 Even before taking over the company as President and CEO, Miwako expanded upon its business.
-And now in Mori Trust’s mid-to-long term vision express its readiness to spend more than JPY 800 billion on new investments by 2027.
+And now in Mori Trust’s mid-to-long term vision express its readiness to spend more than JPY 1 trillion on new investments by 2027.

-In the year since assuming her post, Miwako has aimed for the creation of an international business base in Tokyo and given shape to the "Tokyo World Gate Project" and "Akasaka 2-Chome Project".
+In the year since assuming her post, Miwako has aimed for the creation of an international business base in Tokyo and given shape to the “Tokyo World Gate Project” and “Akasaka 2-Chome Project”.
 Both projects are large mixed-use development projects in the heart of Tokyo spanning a total floor space of around 200,000 square meters.
-Furthermore, she actualized investments into two large buildings found at choice locations in Boston in the US, as well as the listing of a REIT specialized in hotels (which has been evaluated as top-class within Japan).
+Furthermore, she actualized investments into two large buildings found at choice locations in Boston in the US and a three-building office campus in San Jose, as well as the listing of a REIT specialized in hotels (which has been evaluated as top-class within Japan).

 In addition she’s been vigorously moving business forward, which is evident by occurrences such as attracting EDITION (a luxury lifestyle hotel that’s enthralled celebrities from across the globe) to Tokyo’s Toranomon and Ginza districts, acquisition of new sites, and investing actively in various start-up firms.
 As the leader of luxury hotel development in Japan, Miwako is currently looking ahead beyond the 2020 Tokyo Olympic Games.
 She has deployed various projects not bound by precedent, such as those entailing the opening of 10 new luxury hotels featuring 1,000 rooms by around 2023.